charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 We want to lint our code to see if it meets some basic requirements.
 The most important part is setting up [ESLint](https://eslint.org/) at the command line, but we also want it working WebStorm.

+## Video

+This 15 minute video covers some of the same material discussed in this assignment.
+Most of what you need to know is in the first 5 to 8 minutes of the video:

+- [Using ESLint and Prettier to Lint and Format Project Files][epv]

 ## Project Folder

 Install some stuff: